What is an AML/CTF compliance report?

-Recent amendments to Chapter 11 of the AML/CTF Rules (which relates to the provision of compliance reports) have exempted registered Remittance Network Providers and their affiliates from submitting a compliance report for 2012.
-These Rules will take effect when they have been registered with the Federal Register of Legislative Instruments.
+Amendments to Chapter 11 of the AML/CTF Rules (which relates to the provision of compliance reports) have exempted registered Remittance Network Providers and their affiliates from submitting a compliance report for 2013.

 There are also AML/CTF Rules providing further exemptions.
 These can be accessed on the AML/CTF Rules page.

 What if I don't submit an AML/CTF compliance report?

 Civil penalties may apply for failure to provide an AML/CTF compliance report by the due date.
 The compliance report needs to be in the approved form and contain all the relevant information.
 Criminal penalties may also apply if you supply false or misleading information or documents.